thrally969/gloop/README.md

 **Montgomery Museum of Fine Arts.** The museum displays an extensive collection of American, African, and Southern regional art.

 **Montgomery Performing Arts Center.** Modern venue, where performers of different genres perform: Broadway, classical music, popular performers.

+## Old Alabama Town
+Collection of restored 19th- and 20th-century structures reflecting the lives of the people who setled and developed central Alabama.

+She stretches along six blocks in the heart of historical downtown Montgomery, Alabama.

+Town is divided into two sections:

+**Working Block**.
+Here you can visit the blacksmith shop, spinner/weaver, cotton gin, printing shop and mill to see how central Alabama residents worked in the 19th and early 20th centuries.

+**Living Block**.
+There is a one-room school building, a grocery store, a church, a shotgun house and a doctor's office.

+Old Alabama Town was developed and administered by the Landmarks Foundation of Montgomery, a non-profit corporation that came to life in 1967.